gauzinge/SPS_June15_HowTo/README.md

     -) follow the instructions at: https://telescopes.desy.de/User_manual#2._Starting_sensor:_MimosaJTAG
     -) be sure to use the Threhsold6 file.
     -) in case of problems / you don't understand what you are doing, call G. Auzinger

--) keep an eye on the FEI4 voltage

 ## INFRASTRUCTURE